-- Is my blog guilty of “keyword stuffing” - i.e. putting too many keywords in it that it looks like spam.
+- Is my blog guilty of “keyword stuffing” - i.e., putting too many keywords in it that it looks like spam?

 Depending on how you answered those questions, you may need to go back and correct some things.
 The preceding three steps work equally well when identifying new keywords to incorporate into your blog as well.
 Remember: when selecting keywords, you need to target searches that are both high-volume and achievable.
 If your website is not well-known and considered authoritative, it’s going to be nearly impossible to rank for searches that are highly competitive, regardless of how good your content is.

 For example, if your website’s domain authority is 10, you shouldn’t be going after keywords that have a difficulty over 60!
 You’ll be spinning your wheels.
 However, if a keyword with high difficulty is still relevant to your business, don’t disregard the topic completely!
 Some of your blog content should be written to establish industry authority or for thought leadership.
-In those cases, you’re less concerned about keyword ranking and more concerned with educating your leads.
+In those cases, you’re less concerned about keyword ranking and more about educating your leads.

 Incorporate Individual Blogs into Strategic Topic Clusters

 Lastly, there’s the idea of a topic cluster strategy.
 Depending on your CRM/website hosting service, you should be able to incorporate your blog into a wider pool of content called a “topic cluster.”
 If your blog content is part of a topic cluster, make sure it is linked to your pillar page and that your pillar page content links out to the individual blog.
-Developing a topic cluster strategy is an SEO best practice when it comes to content marketing.
+Developing a topic cluster strategy is an SEO best practice for content marketing.
 If you haven’t dove into this concept, we highly suggest it to get the biggest ROI on your blog.

 Another great opportunity to link your blog content to other relevant content is through CTA’s.
 For example, if you’ve written an eBook that supports your blog content, add a call-to-action button inside your blog which sends the reader to your eBook.
 Your blog strategy should be cohesive enough that it’s natural to link out to your company’s other resources, from solutions pages to downloadable content offers.

-How to Improve Traffic From Other Sources
+How to Improve Website Traffic From Other Sources

 We’ve already reviewed how to boost organic traffic, but let’s go back and look at the other sources as well.